li11ianc/household-income-mexican-migrants/03-regression-analysis/regression-analysis.md

 instances.
 This leaves 15 unique locations in California.
 The majority of immigrants went to LA-Long Beach area.

-It turned out that all values from relhead in our cleaned data were “1” or head.
+It turned out that all values from relhead (relationship to head of household) in our cleaned data were “1” (= head).
 So we will remove this variable, as well as state variables since we are only using California data.
 We will also remove place data since we are using uscity, and occ since we are using occtype.

-We must center age and usdurl in order to interpret them.
+We must center age and usdurl in order to have a useful model intercept interpretation.

     ## [1] 39.42495